mrSamDev/landing-and-blog/src/content/blog/sustainable-development-1.md

 ---
-title: Understanding Minification Impact Sustainability and Performance Analysis
+title: Understanding Minification Impact A Developer's Experiment
-excerpt: A personal exploration into the real impact of JavaScript minification om web performance
+excerpt: A personal exploration into the real impact of JavaScript minification on web performance
 publishDate: 'Dec 9 2024'
 tags:
   - JavaScript